fabiommendes/sidekick/docs/types/list.rst

 **WARNING:** Work in progress.

-Sidekick implements singly linked lists as the Union type bellow:
+Sidekick implements singly linked lists as a Union type:

 .. code-block:: python